 We conducted extensive research on this type of headache, reviewing more than 10 journals, studies, and scholarly articles to get to the bottom of this issue and hopefully clear up some misconceptions.
 We also talked to Arif Dalvi MD, MBA, Director of the Comprehensive Movement Disorders Center at the Palm Beach Neuroscience Institute so that he could shed some light on this complex condition.

-Unlike hypertension, migraine is not vascular.
-However, it can cause a significant amount of arterial pressure, putting increased stress on the body.
+Unlike hypertension, migraine does not originate in the blood vessels .
+However, hypertension can cause a significant amount of arterial pressure, putting increased stress on the body.
 This can trigger a migraine attack.
 By the same token, the pain from a migraine can cause a great deal of anxiety and put a lot of stress on the body.
-This can result in a elevation of blood pressure although it may not mean that the person has hypertension.
+This can result in an elevation of blood pressure, although it may not mean that the person has hypertension.
 The stress from the pain can cause an isolated hypertensive episode.
-However, if you experience elevated blood pressure, even while under stress, you should talk to your doctor about it.
+Nevertheless, if you experience elevated blood pressure, even while under stress, you should talk to your doctor about it.

 If it isn’t a Blood Pressure Migraine, What is It?

-Very high blood pressure can cause headache but it does not have the same origin as migraine.
-Blood pressure headache is usually associated with a hypertensive crisis such as hypertensive emergency or urgency.
-Both of these conditions are marked by dangerously high blood pressure which is typically a systolic blood pressure reading that is 220 mm Hg or higher and/or a diastolic BP that is 120 mm Hg or higher.
+Very high blood pressure can cause headache, but it does not have the same origin as migraine.
+Blood pressure headache is usually associated with a hypertensive crisis, such as hypertensive emergency or urgency.
+Both of these conditions are characterized by dangerously high blood pressure which is typically a systolic blood pressure reading that is 220 mm Hg or higher and/or a diastolic BP that is 120 mm Hg or higher.
 The difference is, a BP emergency results in organ damage while a BP urgency does not leave any discernible evidence of organ damage.